We are getting closer and closer to achieving a “true” robotic arm for humans.

 We have already developed a robot hand with abilities similar to human hands.
-Without any doubt, creating robot hands with the dexterity, strength and flexibility of human hands is a big challenge.
+Without any doubt, creating robot hands with the dexterity, strength, and flexibility of human hands is a big challenge.

 But what’s more challenging is to create a futuristic robotic arm that can be controlled by our minds.
 The whole purpose of creating a robotic arm is to feel like our normal hands + the obvious special abilities.

 The cost seems to be a big factor at the present.
 Today, an industrial robotic arm can cost anywhere from $25,000 to $400,000.
 So leave alone a robotic arm controllable with your mind.
 But we are talking about the future.
-So cost will not be an issue at all.
+So the cost will not be an issue at all.

 The futuristic robotic arms will be something different.

-It could be directly operated by your brain, respond to any mental command you give it and instantly perform a range of actions.
+It could be directly operated by your brain, respond to any mental command you give it, and instantly perform a range of actions.
 It will move exactly the same way your normal hand would move.

-The new types of robotic arm will be a mix of physical robotics and brain-like algorithm.
+The new types of robotic arms will be a mix of physical robotics and brain-like algorithm.
 So they are very likely to be able to perform a variety of functions and movements that we can control.